 To put it simply, an SSL certificate is what makes a website work as https:// instead of http://.
 Most of the time, your hosting provider will have a way to install an SSL certificate, whether you purchase one directly from them or manually install it to your server.
 Contact your hosting provider to get the most accurate instructions for installing an SSL certificate.

-When you’re ready to start launching your website:
+When you're ready to launch a website:

 - Purchase your domain name